 And Jose Ramirez knocks a squibber topped on the infield grass to third, Bryant charges late and Lindor scores.
 Cleveland goes up 1-0.

 — MeGustanLosDeportes (@GustanDeportes) October 26, 2016

 Brandon Guyer steps up next, with the bases still loaded.
-The Bean Man.
 American League leader in the hit by pitch.
-Hit three times one game by Mark Buehrle.
-Lefty on the mound throwing cutters.
+A lefty on the mound now throwing cutters.
 A bad brew mixing.
 Not another.
 Will it?
 Again?

 2-0 Indians.
 Napoli scores.
 The Indians do the conga line around the bases.

-Lester in a jam, Lonnie Chisenhall pops out behind home on a 1-1 count, Davis Ross slamming face-first into the backstop padding with the catch.
+Lester still in a jam, Lonnie Chisenhall pops out behind home, as Davis Ross slams face-first into the backstop padding for the catch.

 Three outs.
 An inning of the 2016 World Series on the books.
 Cleveland with the lead.